MicrosoftDocs/quantum-docs/articles/install-jupyter-qkd.md

 # Develop with Q# Jupyter Notebooks

-Install the QDK for developing Q# operations on Q# Jupyter Notebooks.
+This article shows you how to install the Quantum Developer Kit (QDK) for developing Q# operations on Q# Jupyter Notebooks.
+Then, learn how to start developing your own Q# notebooks.

 Jupyter Notebooks allow running code in-place alongside instructions, notes, and other content.
 This environment is ideal for writing Q# code with embedded explanations or quantum computing interactive tutorials.
-Here's what you need to do to start creating your own Q# notebooks.

 ## Install the IQ# Jupyter kernel